IceHe/lib/cmd/f/find.md

 ### Name Pattern

-- `-name pattern` Base of file name (the path with the leading directories removed) matches shell pattern pattern.
+- `-name pattern` Base of file name (the path with the leading directories removed) matches shell pattern.
     - Because the leading directories are removed, the file names considered for a match with -name will never include a slash, so `-name a/b` will never match anything (you probably need to use -path instead).
     - The metacharacters (`*`, `?`, and `[]`) match a `.` at the start of the base name (this is a change in findutils-4.2.2).
     - To ignore a directory and the files under it, use `-prune`; see an example in the description of `-path`.